Certainty Blog

 Environmental Risks:

-Agriculture businesses must embrace sustainable farming methods that protect the environment and maximize resource use in order to reduce these risks.
-This entails avoiding or reducing land clearing, employing irrigation systems that use little water, putting organic farming practices into practice, and using chemicals responsibly.
+Agriculture businesses must embrace sustainable farming methods that protect the environment and optimize resource use: avoiding or reducing land clearance, deploying water-efficient irrigation systems, implementing regenerative and organic farming practices, and using agrochemicals responsibly with full traceability through the supply chain.

 Social Risks:

-agricultural businesses must implement social agricultural practices that uphold human rights and advance social justice in order to reduce these dangers.
-This entails creating a safe workplace, paying fair salaries, adhering to moral labor laws, assuring the safety and quality of food, and interacting with the community.
+Agricultural businesses must implement social practices that uphold human rights and advance social justice: creating safe workplaces, paying fair and living wages, adhering to ethical labor standards and ILO conventions, assuring food safety and quality, and engaging with affected communities in a meaningful, ongoing dialogue.

 Governance Risks:

-agricultural businesses must implement governance agricultural practices that improve their accountability and transparency to reduce these risks.
-This entails abiding by pertinent laws, practicing ethical land management and animal care, providing supply chain information, upholding moral standards, and interacting with pertinent stakeholders.
+Agricultural businesses must implement governance practices that improve accountability and transparency: complying with land use and environmental regulations, applying ethical land management and animal welfare standards, providing full supply chain traceability, upholding anti-corruption and ethical standards, and engaging proactively with regulators and stakeholders.

 How to Mitigate Your ESG Risks

-- Create customized forms for collecting ESG data in a variety of disciplines, including safety, quality, supply chain, ESG assessments, and others.
+• Create customized forms for collecting ESG data across all relevant disciplines, including safety, quality, supply chain, ESG assessments, and human rights due diligence aligned with CSDDD and LkSG requirements.

-- Use mobile devices or web browsers to collect data wherever they are – online, offline, in the field, or on the shop floor.
+• Use mobile devices or web browsers to collect data wherever they are — online, offline, in the field, or on the shop floor — enabling real-time supplier self-assessments across global supply chains.

-- Create and delegate actions, track progress, and verify completion to manage issues, risks, and nonconformances.
+• Create and delegate corrective actions, track remediation progress, and verify completion to manage ESG issues, supply chain risks, and nonconformances at scale.

-- Integrate with other systems and platforms to improve data flow and quality.
+• Integrate with other enterprise systems and platforms to improve data flow, quality, and traceability across the entire compliance management lifecycle.

 You can schedule a demo or visit our website to learn more about how Certainty Software can assist in your overall ESG strategy success.
 Also, if you’d like to start optimizing your compliance operations now, try downloading our free ESG risk assessment checklist.